michaelbironneau/jsql/README.md

 **License**: MIT

 Experimental package to expose an SQL database through a JSON-RPC endpoint (for read-only access at the moment).
+Supports:

+* MS SQL
+* MySQL
+* Postgres

 The only reason I made this is to access MSSQL data from a Cloud Foundry Python app without creating a custom buildpack.
 In particular, this means I can't install FreeTDS.
 As I want to use this with the Pandas package without modifying any of my existing code, the return type of the API is a top-level array, so that the `read_json` method will work with it out of the box.